mr4tt/time-capsule/README.md

 # Time Capsule

 This project lets you send an email to your future self.
-Currently only works with gmail.
+Currently only works with **gmail**.

 ## Run

-- `cargo run`
+- `cargo build --release && mv target/release/time-capsule.exe .`
+- `./time-capsule.exe`
+- Ensure you have letters in a `letters/` folder

 ## Setup

-### .env
+### .env / letters

-- This file contains your email and password, which is used to email you when the time comes.
+- The `.env` file contains your email and Google app password, which is used to email you when the time comes.

 1. Make a copy of `.env.example` and rename to `.env`
 2. Fill in the address field with your email address